rapid7/insightconnect-plugins/plugins/pdf_reader/help.md

 # Version History

+* 1.0.3 - Updated version of Pillow used.
+Updated to use latest SDK and refreshed with latest tooling.
 * 1.0.2 - Fix extracting text from PDF in Extract Text action | Update to use the `insightconnect-python-3-38-plugin:4` Docker image | Code refactor | Add input example in plugin spec and help.md
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Support web server mode